 - Staining on home fixtures even though the water softener seems to be running properly

 - Mineral discharge from the water softener and into the home’s water supply

 - Loss of water pressure downstream from the softener

 - Hard water evidence observed right after a regeneration cycle.

-H2O Care is an established full service water filtration and testing organization, originally formed in 1989, with offices in Hudson (439 Main Street, Rte.
-62) & Middleton, MA (Rte.
-114) with an additional service depot in Plymouth.
-See our written and published articles in Water Technology Magazines by going to our website, http://publications.
-Reached us by email at [email protected] or by calling us at 978-777-8330.
+H2O Care is an established full service water filtration and testing organization, originally formed in 1989, with offices in Middleton, Lakeville & Stow, MA with an additional service depot in Plymouth.
+See our published articles in Water Technology Magazines at http://publications.
+Contact us at [email protected] or 978-777-8330.